How is lymphoma of the eye diagnosed?

 Most of these symptoms are more likely to be caused by other, less serious conditions.
 For example, floaters can occur as a normal part of the aging process.
 Still, if you have any of these symptoms, it’s important to see a doctor right away so the cause can be found and treated, if needed.

-Many of the exams and tests mentioned below are described in more detail in the section “How is melanoma of the eye diagnosed?”
+Many of the exams and tests mentioned below are described in more detail in “How is melanoma of the eye diagnosed?”

 The doctor will ask about any symptoms you are having and may check your vision and eye movements.
 During the eye exam, the doctor will use an ophthalmoscope (an instrument with a light and a small magnifying lens) to get a good look inside the eye.
 If lymphoma is present, the doctor may see that the vitreous (the jelly-like substance that fills most of the inside of the eye) is cloudy.